TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 - If the confirmation is accepted:
   - A notification shall be shown with text such as "You will be logged out in 60 seconds.".
   - (Actual process termination / logout mechanics are outside the scope of this UI PRD but must align with this contract.)

+### 12.5 About Message Strip Behavior

+- The About view shall show the latest system/admin message as a timestamped strip containing:
+  - Message timestamp.
+  - Message text.
+  - A dismiss/clear control.
+- Dismissing the strip hides that message from the About view until a subsequent message event is received.

 ## 13. Event Bus